jump-dev/JuMP.jl/docs/src/manual/solutions.md

 optimal, but the optimal primal solution might change.

-If the problem is degenerate, there are multiple optimal bases and hence these ranges might not be as intuitive and seem too narrow.
-E.g., a larger cost coefficient perturbation might not invalidate the optimality of the current primal solution.
-Moreover, if a problem is degenerate, due to finite precision, it can happen that, e.g., a perturbation seems to invalidate a basis even though it doesn't (again providing too narrow ranges).
+If the problem is degenerate, there are multiple optimal bases and hence these ranges might not be as intuitive and seem too narrow, for example, a larger cost coefficient perturbation might not invalidate the optimality of the current primal solution.
+Moreover, if a problem is degenerate, due to finite precision, it can happen that, for example, a perturbation seems to invalidate a basis even though it doesn't (again providing too narrow ranges).
 To prevent this, increase the `atol` keyword argument to [`lp_sensitivity_report`](@ref).
 Note that this might make the ranges too wide for numerically challenging instances.
 Thus, do not